llvm-git-migration/llvm-project/llvm/tools/llvm-exegesis/README.md

 #### Currently Supported Operating Systems for Benchmarking

 Currently, `llvm-exegesis`  only supports benchmarking on Linux.
-This is mainly due to a dependency on the Linux perf subsystem for reading performance counters.
+This is mainly due to a dependency on the Linux perf subsystem and libpfm4 for reading performance counters.
+For benchmarking, LLVM needs to be configured and build with `LLVM_ENABLE_LIBPFM` enabled.
+Benchmarking might fail if the target cpu is not supported by libpfm.
+This can be checked by putting libpfm in verbose/debug mode with environment variables `LIBPFM_VERBOSE` and `LIBFM_DEBUG`.
+If libpfm is installed in a non-standard location, LLVM can be configured to look for the libpfm library and header file locations by setting environment variables `LIBRARY_PATH`, `C_INCLUDE_PATH`, and `CPLUS_INCLUDE_PATH`.
+In that case variable `LD_LIBRARY_PATH` needs to be set too so that `llvm-exegesis` can find the library at execution time.

 The subprocess execution mode and memory annotations currently only supports Linux due to a heavy reliance on many Linux specific syscalls/syscall